jeffreybergier/Previous-Fork/readme.previous.txt

     a bug in the NeXT ROM.
   > Trying to netboot a non-Turbo 68040 machine while no Ethernet cable is
     connected causes a hang. "ben" stops the system immediately while "btp" shows one dot before it stops.
-This is the exact same behavior as seen on real hardware.
+This is the exact same behaviour as seen on real hardware.
 This is confirmed to be a bug in the NeXT ROM.
   > When accessing bus error locations from ROM Monitor using the 'e' command
     there might occur a double fault on the second or a subsequent access.
 This